Background Image for Header:

 What's your role?

-On average, someone must see/hear something eight times before they act upon it, so we need to spread the word of WVU’s third annual Day of Giving to as many people as possible.
+On average, someone must see/hear something eight times before they act upon it, so we need to spread the word of WVU’s fourth Day of Giving to as many people as possible.
 Because this is a University-wide effort to reach current students, alumni, parents and fans, we must use all available communications methods we have.
 That’s where you come in.

 How can you help?